What Is Vegan Skin Care? And DIY Recipes

 • 135 g shea butter, • 25 g almond or olive oil, • 35 g of coconut oil, • 10-15 drops of essential oil (

 Put all the fats in a metal bowl and melt in a water bath, mix with essential oil.
 Allow the mixture to cool to room temperature.
 Then place in the refrigerator to solidify.
 With a hand mixer, the cold mass is stirred foamy.
-Finally, put the body cream in a closable glass jar or use directly.
+Finally, put the body cream in a closable glass jar or use it directly.
 The body lotion lasts for several months and does not need to be stored in the refrigerator.